sim31/frapps/history/ordao-history.md

 This split into legislative and executive layers was the birth of a distinct legislative process in Optimism Fractal.
 The consensus process was no longer fused with its onchain execution - it now had its own independent implementation where the community's will could be formed, while the onchain mechanism was relegated to carrying out that will.

+#### Operation of the new legislative process

+Through events 12-49 the 1st generation toolset of Optimism Fractal worked in tandem with the new council-based legislative process.
+Full history of all proposals council passed can be found in [Optimism Fractal's Snapshot space](https://snapshot.org/#/optimismfractal.eth/).

+One of the most common uses of the new legislative process was to fix respect distributions when respect game submissions were lacking in some way.
+This was needed because the [intent documents](./optimism-fractal/index.md#intent-document) during that time contained a clause that required at least 2/3rds of the breakout group to submit the same ranking of contributors for a [respect game](../concepts/respect-game.md) result to be considered "valid" and result in legitimate respect distribution.
+But it would often happen that some breakout room participants would not submit.
+They would never express a disagreement with the results.
+Most often there would either be some technical difficulty (user not having wallet prepared, connection issues, etc) or other coincidental circumstances (them having to leave a bit early, forgetting it, other timely concerns).

+This is a general pattern that's very clear from our experiences in online (video call) Respect game sessions: all kinds of issues and distractions happen during these calls.
+If we had a strict blockchain-based process that would enforce all the rules and deadlines during respect game a big part of Respet would not have been distributed.

+So within this strand of fractals (Eden Fractal, Optimism Fractal) our practice historically has been to look for the true intent from the breakout room and use a transparent process for making sure the Respect distribution reflects the true intent.
+In case of Optimism Fractal this meant using the council process to pass proposals like [this one](https://snapshot.org/#/s:optimismfractal.eth/proposal/0x3895270f9e87c9bd62b3ce30e43023f38f99bd4068b4cc6ff051fe54e52b067d) that would explicitly name the intended respect distribution and then using the "executor role" to execute the intended distribution.
+There was never any dispute ever raised about ochain respect distribution in Optimism Fractal, which is the clearest argument for the legitimacy of this process.

+Besides fixing respect distributions we also used the council process to [change the intent document of Optimism Fractal](./optimism-fractal/intent-changelog.md) or to pass new meeting schedules and scheduling breaks.

 [^1]: Dan Singjoy

 [^2]: https://optimystics.io/enhancing-retropgf-with-optimism-fractal

 [^3]: Introducing fractals and their potential [synergy with Optimism](https://optimystics.io/enhancing-retropgf-with-optimism-fractal) to Optimism community took a lot of our attention during the bootstrap stage.

+[^4]: This is a pattern that's very clear from our experiences in online (video call) Respect game sessions: all kinds of wron